mccraigmccraig/freyja/README.md

 ### 3.2 Freer - let's interpret some effects in IEx

-We'll focus on first-order effects now - they are effects which _do not_ contain other effetts in their data-structure, and are simpler to deal with.
+We'll focus on first-order effects now - they are effects which _do not_ contain other effects in their data-structure, and are simpler to deal with.

 Each computation can be seen as a sequence of steps, and Freyja uses a type